jupier/powerful-pr-comment/README.md

 ### Other examples

-Find other example in our [CI workflow](./.github/workflows/ci.yml)
+Find more examples in our [CI workflow](./.github/workflows/ci.yml)

 ## Setup